simonepri/bin-manager/README.md

 ### .remote()

-Returns the URLs that will be downloaded for your platform.
+Returns the URLs that will be used/was used to download the binaries for your platform.

 ### .load([options], callback)